mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 #### 2. Final Model Architecture

-Output heights for convolution layers were computed using out_height = ceil( ( in_height - kernel_height + 1 )/stride_height
+For informational purposes, output dimensions of convolution layers are shown, with output heights computed according to out_height = ceil( ( in_height - kernel_height + 1 )/stride_height
-Widths were computed similarly.
+Output widths are computed similarly.
-When adding a layer, Keras automatically computes the output shape of the previous layer, so it is not necessary to carry out this calculation manually in the code.
+When adding a layer, Keras automatically computes the output shape of the previous layer, so it is not necessary to compute output dimensions manually in the code.

 | Layer                         |     Description                       |
 |:---------------------:|:---------------------------------------------:|